Ocean Township School District (Monmouth County, New Jersey): History

 The Wayside Elementary School opened on January 5, 1970.
 It houses grades PK-4.
 John D.W.
 Rasp was the first principal until 1988.
 Other principals have included Douglas Deicke, Thomas Pagano, David Enderly, and currently Denise Palaia.

 Before the Ocean Township High School opened in 1965, students from the district were bused to Long Branch High School or Asbury Park High School.
-The principals were Charles Scott, Douglas Fredricks, Robert Mahon, Gardner Atlee, John Crews, John Connelly, John Tighe, Margaret Morgan, John Lysko, Dr. William Cohee, Julia Davidow, and currently Kelly E. Weldon.
-Under Miss Weldon serve Gina Hagerman, Grades 10-12 Assistant Principal and Michael Lambusta, Grades 9-11 Assistant Principal.
+The principals were Charles Scott, Douglas Fredricks, Robert Mahon, Gardner Atlee, John Crews, John Connelly, John Tighe, Margaret Morgan, John Lysko, William Cohee, Julia Davidow, and currently Kelly E. Weldon.

 The Township of Ocean Intermediate School was opened in 1975 to house grades seven, eight, and nine.
 It now houses grades five, six, seven, and eight.

 In April 2017, more than 95% of Loch Arbour voters participating in a referendum chose to leave the Ocean Township district and to begin sending students for elementary school to the West Long Branch Public Schools and then move on to attend Shore Regional High School, under the terms of sending/receiving relationships with the two districts by which Loch Arbour would be charged on a per-pupil basis.
 The average cost to Loch Arbour taxpayers of educating students in the sending districts would be $16,000 per student, a significant drop from the $126,000 was paying in property taxes per student under its relationship as part of the Ocean Township School District.